Daniel-del-Castillo/tfa-please/README.md

 * If else constructs
 * Functions (closure-like)
 * Arrays
+* Currying

-There are examples inside the test folder for each of this ones
+There are examples inside the test folder for each of these ones

 ## Contribution
 You can contribute to the code if you want!
 Just keep in mind this isn't a serious project and that your code will be under release to the public domain, because this project uses [Unlicense](https://unlicense.org/)